 John Burroughs' Slabsides

 Slabsides is the rustic cabin retreat of naturalist John Burroughs.
-The two-story cabin, built in 1995, constructed using rough bark-covered slabs, was a place for him to write and entertain the growing number of enthusiastic readers of his nature essays.
+The two-story cabin, built in 1995, constructed using rough bark-covered slabs, was a place where he wrote and entertained the growing number of enthusiastic readers of his nature essays.

 Burroughs was one of the most popular and influential authors of his day and is credited with creating the modern nature essay.
 Through his writings and friendships with national leaders, such as President Theodore Roosevelt, he had a profound impact on the emerging conservation movement.
 Using easily understood prose, describing nature that was familiar and local, he brought the natural world to his readers and imparted a sense of place and purpose in the land and empathy with the natural world.